Post by Graveyardbride on Mar 19, 2015 22:54:06 GMT -5

 “I was caught in a reverie about the various possibilities that came to mind when the telephone rang.
 (This happened after John Hill’s supposed death.)
 I listened, but there was no voice, just music playing – Rachmaninoff’s Concerto.”

 This was John Hill’s way of scaring and torturing Ann during their separation, divorce and months thereafter.
 She would answer the telephone and hear the music – no one would speak, and it terrified her.
 Assuming Ann was being truthful and she was still receiving the calls after Hill’s death, who was at the other end of the line?

 Ann Fairchild Kurth (she went back to her former name after the divorce and never used “Hill” again) operated an original clothing design shop in Wimberly, Texas, until her death from an aneurism January 13, 1990, in St. David’s Hospital in Austin, Texas.

-Another strange thing in this morbid affair are the fresh yellow roses on Joan Robinson Hill’s grave.
+Also mystifying are the yellow roses on the grave of Joan Robinson Hill.
 Her favorite flowers were yellow roses and when she died, so many friends and acquaintances sent yellow roses to her funeral that flower shops as far away as New Orleans completely sold out.
-Who places the roses on Joan's grave?
+Who places the roses on Joan’s grave?
 Ash and Rhea Robinson are long dead.
-Some have suggested her son Boot ensures his beloved mother's grave is always adorned with yellow roses, but this has never been confirmed.
+Some have suggested her son Boot ensures his beloved mother’s grave is always adorned with her favorite blooms, but this has never been confirmed.

-Sources: Blood and Money by Tommy Thomas, Prescription: Murder by Ann Kurth, Texas Monthly and Angela Blair.
+Sources: Blood and Money by Tommy Thomas; Prescription: Murder by Ann Kurth; Harris County Clerk of Court; The Houston Chronicle; Texas Monthly; Diane Settegast; and Angela Blair.